Projects

 (with Julia Muschalik, Dinah Baer-Henney)

 This project explores whether findings from typing resemble those from production on word-final /s/ in English.
-Is morphological structure not only found in articulation but also through typing?
+Is morphological structure not only found in articulation but also through typing and if so, how do differences between different types of /s/ play out?

 Completed